 A 'small farm' needs at least five or six structures.
 I made a house, barn, implement shed with grain store above, cart shed, two-horse stables and tack room and a workshop with a small forge, an outside loo and some lengths of stone walling.
 I could have added a couple of 'sheds', chicken coops and a pig sty but I ran out of time.
 The photo shows this set nearing completion, the thing they are sitting on is about eighteen inches (24cm) square.

+The buildings are tea-bag packet card (similar in thickness and strength to post card) with some thicker card from packaging and covered with printed paper wrappers glued on with Uhu (less warping as it dries).
+The walls are thick corrugated cardboard again covered in a printed paper wrapper.
+Cereal packet card is not very strong but if you glue two pieces together with PVA and leave them under a heavy book to dry you get quite a good stiff building card.
 Do note these were made as toys for a youngster, so they lack the kind of exterior detailing I would apply to model railway structures, also they were all printed on a laser printer and coloured with coloured pencils and CD marker pens, so the colouring is a bit 'iffy'.
 As all the roofs are removable they are made slightly over size to make getting them back on easier for the youngster.

 The village I made has a collection of cottages, a church, various out buildings (not forgetting the outside loos) with some odd lengths of walling.
 Lacking a post office or shop that is a very small village.